Day 1: Pohang | Mon, May 11

 School of Hotel and Tourism Management, Hong Kong Polytechnic University

-Breakout Session 5: Halal Travel in Transition: Building Resilient and Inclusive Destinations
+Salon Session 5: Halal Travel in Transition: Building Resilient and Inclusive Destinations

 Fazal Bahardeen

-Founder & CEO, CrescentRating
+CEO, CrescentRating & HalalTrip

-Breakout Session 6: Heritage-Led Tourism: Preserving Identity in a Global Market
+Salon Session 6: Heritage-Led Tourism: Preserving Identity in a Global Market

 Cultural and heritage assets are not only symbols of identity, but strategic foundations for resilient destinations.
 This session explores how destinations are positioning heritage-led tourism as a long-term development strategy - balancing preservation, community value, and global appeal.
 Case examples will examine how stewardship, authenticity, and policy alignment can strengthen resilience rather than commodify culture.